OpenSourceEconomics/ruspy/docs/source/model_code.rst

 -------------------------

 So far the code allows for five functional forms.
-The following table reports the different functional forms for an arbitrary state :math`x`.
+The following table reports the different functional forms for an arbitrary state :math:`x`.
 Afterwards I list the APIs of each function and their derivatives. :math:`states` is the size of the state space.

 +-------------+-------------------------------------------------------------------------+
 | Name        | Functional form                                                         |